mplatvoet/kovenant/docs/docs/api/callbacks.md

 callback Dispatcher also maintains this order.
 So by default all callbacks are executed in the same order they were added.

-The default behaviour but can easily be broken though.
+The default behaviour can easily be broken though.
 For instance, if you configure the callbackDispatcher to operate with 2 threads the order of execution becomes undefined.
 Not knowing the order of execution can have some undesired side effects.
 For example, consider:
 ```kt